tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfrp-model-operationlistresult.md

 __Type__: array of [OperationResult](sfrp-model-operationresult.md) <br/>
 __Required__: No<br/>
 <br/>
-List of ServiceFabric operations supported by the Microsoft.ServiceFabric resource provider.
+List of Service Fabric operations supported by the Microsoft.ServiceFabric resource provider.

 ____
 ### nextLink